 Assistant Director for University - Community Partnerships

-Brianne “Bree” Johnson is Assistant Director of University-Community Partners and residence matchmaker!
+Brianne “Bree” Johnson is Ginsberg's Assistant Director for University-Community Partnerships and residence matchmaker!
 Central to her role is fostering and facilitating connections between the University of Michigan and community organizations to create a positive impact that is both mutually beneficial and meets community-identified priorities.

 Danyelle's role includes supporting students and student organizations in leadership development through community engagement.
 She fosters student learning and development through training and programmatic consultation to student organizations, working with them to advance their goals and meet community-defined needs.